Live Show, Digital Song

 Electronic.
 Electronic.
 EDM.
 Dubstep.
 DJ.
 DJ Duo.
 Pop Stars.
 Icons.
 ELECTRONIC.
 ELECTRONIC.
 ELECTRONIC.

 Last week I asked a few New York record executives which they thought was more affordable: starting a band with real instruments or buying a computer, sampler, and virtual instruments.
 The response was a resounding COMPUTER.
 Even though virtual equipment can be much more expensive up front than a handful of instruments — it’s not the gear that’s expensive, it’s the lifestyle.
-Band members need payment.
+Band members need payment and supplements.
 Equipment needs transportation.
 When the alternative can be zipping all your gear away in a backpack and riding the subway, it is unsurprising that more and more musicians are going digital.

 Look at these “Discover New Music” choices on Spotify!
 4 of the 5 are sampled electronic artists.